 - Member - Mr Allan Harriman OAM, fire safety engineering expert

 - Member - Mr Robert Marinelli, building surveying and building work certification expert

 - Member - Mr Stephan Netting, Fire and Rescue NSW

 - Member - Professor Bijan Samali, fire safety engineering expert

-- Member - Mr Karl Sullivan, Insurance Council of Australia
+- Member - Mr Corey Nugent, Insurance Council of Australia

 The CPSP will meet to review and discuss matters and formulate advice.
 The Department of Customer Service provides secretariat and other services to support the Panel’s work.